smurphyphd/text-analysis-political-speech-linguistic-complexity/README.md

 - A link to the public version of the journal article can be found here: https://pmc.ncbi.nlm.nih.gov/articles/PMC6364865/.
 PDF copies are found in "docs" folder.
 - In-class replication presentation by Sara is found in "presentation" folder.
 - Harvard Dataverse data files and Rscripts (from Authors) used in replication are found in "dataverse" folder.
-- Code Rscripts created by Sara for replication are found in "code" folder.
+- Code RMarkdowns created by Sara for replication are found in the main branch of the repository.
 - Figures and Tables created by Sara for replication are found in "figures and tables" folder.
 - Replication report created by Sara, outlining replication process, main differences, replication autopsy and replication extension is found in "report" folder.
 ---